cptdanko/articlesAPI/README.md

 # More great tutorials and code samples
 Checkout [this blog] for more "how-to" code samples, tutorials and just info on how to solve problems.

+If you like what I am doing, you can [buy me a coffee]

 Click on the next link for more info on the 13+ year [software engineering career journey] of the author.

 [software engineering career journey]: https://mydaytodo.com/the-3-stages-of-a-software-engineering-career/
 [this blog]: https://mydaytodo.com/blog/